-Despite the growth of social media and search engine marketing, email list building has never been more important—especially when it comes to converting website visitors into buyers.
+Despite the growth of social media and search engine marketing, email list building has never been more important—especially when it comes to converting holiday shoppers into buyers.

 Popups are a great way to build a healthy email list.
-Using well-timed popups, you can easily get your visitor’s contact information.
+Using well-timed popups, you can easily get visitors’ contact information.

-The best way to capture email addresses is to provide discounts and incentives.
+The best way to capture email addresses is to provide discount codes and incentives for new visitors (and for old ones, too).
 You can also launch a subscription-based campaign, like Extreme Digital did in the example below.

-They offered a sneak peek of their Black Friday sales to their subscribers before anyone else.
+They offered subscribers a sneak peek of their Black Friday sales before anyone else.

 Try one of these ready-to-use templates and create your Black Friday popup in just a few minutes:

 Looking for Cyber Monday templates?
-Check out these:
+Try one of these:

 16. Focus on content marketing

-Many people tend to focus only on ads during the holiday shopping season.
-Boosting your content marketing efforts can give you a big advantage over the competition.
+Many businesses tend to zone in on ads during holiday purchases.
+That’s why boosting your content marketing efforts can give you a big advantage over the competition.

-For example, you could make a “Year’s Most Popular Products” list or gift guides for different family members.
-You can write a blog post sharing Black Friday shopping tips, or Christmas decorating ideas.
-These types of content are not just useful to your visitors, but they also help your SEO.
+For example, you could make a “Year’s Most Popular Products” list or fun gift guides for different family members.
+You could write a blog post sharing Black Friday or holiday shopping tips, or even Christmas decorating ideas.
+And these types of content are not just useful to your visitors—they also help your SEO.